 Case: I-SMF removal: steps 10 to 16 are skipped for I-SMF insertion or I-SMF change cases.

-10. If the UE has moved from service area of old I-SMF into the service area of SMF, the AMF sends a Nsmf_PDUSession_CreateSMContext Request (PDU Session ID, SM Context ID, UE location info, Access Type, RAT Type) to the SMF.
+10. If the UE has moved from service area of old I-SMF into the service area of SMF, the AMF sends a Nsmf_PDUSession_CreateSMContext Request (PDU Session ID, , SUPI, DNN, AMF ID, UE location info, Access Type, RAT Type) to the SMF.

 If the UE Time Zone has changed compared to the last reported UE Time Zone then the AMF shall include the UE Time Zone IE in this message.

 The AMF set the Operation Type to "UP activate" to indicate establishment of User Plane resources for the PDU Session(s).
-The AMF determines Access Type and RAT Type based on the Global RAN Node ID associated with the N2 interface.
+The AMF determines Access Type and RAT Type based as defined in clause 4.2.3.2.

+11. The SMF may select a new I-UPF: If the SMF determines that the service area of the PSA does not cover the UE location, the SMF selects a new I-UPF based on S-NSSAI, and UE location information as described in clause 6.3.3 of TS 23.501 [2].

+12. If a new I-UPF is selected by SMF, the SMF initiates a N4 Session Establishment to the new I-UPF.

+The SMF ensures that the tunnel endpoint to receive data forwarding is determined: If the tunnel endpoint to receive data forwarding is allocated by the new I-UPF, the new I-UPF provides tunnel endpoints to the SMF, otherwise the SMF allocates the tunnel endpoints and provides them to the new I-UPF.